isomerpages/isomerpages-govtech/media/speeches/_posts/2013-12-18-opening-address-by-ms-jacqueline-poh-managing-director-infocomm-development-authority-of-singapore-at-the-opening-of-the-cyber-security-academy.md

 ---
-layout: post
-title:  "Opening Address by Ms Jacqueline Poh, Managing Director, Infocomm Development Authority of Singapore, at the Opening of the Cyber Security Academy"
+title: 'Opening Address by Ms Jacqueline Poh, Managing Director, Infocomm Development Authority of Singapore, at the Opening of the Cyber Security Academy'
-permalink: "/media/speeches/opening-address-by-ms-jacqueline-poh-managing-director-infocomm-development-authority-of-singapore-at-the-opening-of-the-cyber-security-academy"
+permalink: /media/speeches/opening-address-by-ms-jacqueline-poh-managing-director-infocomm-development-authority-of-singapore-at-the-opening-of-the-cyber-security-academy
 category: speeches

 ---

 Opening Address by Ms Jacqueline Poh, Managing Director, Infocomm Development Authority of Singapore, at the Opening of the Cyber Security Academy, 18 December 2013, 9.50amSingapore Polytechnic